CONNECT WITH ME ON INSTAGRAM

 Your next major consideration when booking accommodation in Lima, should be safety.
 Personally, another gripe I have with both Miraflores and Lince, where a lot of Airbnb’s are located, is the crime.
 Now, the crime in areas more often frequented by tourists, isn’t anywhere near the same level as it is in cities like Bogotá.

-The individuals who are looking to engage in these types of activities typically concentrate themselves where there are the largest numbers of tourists, such as Miraflores.
-Don’t fret over them, but do be aware that they’re lurking around and always keep an eye on your personal belongings.
+Now, the individuals who are looking to engage in these types of activities typically concentrate themselves where there are the largest numbers of tourists, such as Miraflores.
+Don’t fret over them, but do be aware that they’re lurking around you and always keep an eye on your personal belongings.

 The final thing you should consider when booking accommodation in Lima is the hidden costs associated with more touristic areas.
 In places with a more affluent transient population, like tourists, you will pay 30-50% more for everything.